chrisvwx/MUMIMO.jl/README.md

 transmitting, and eight receive antennas at the receive side.
-In this case, there is more separation between the receivers, with the sphere decoder and VBLAST performing the best, and the LLL receiver five dB worse at the 10% error rate, and the linear receivers about another 5 dB worse.
+In this case, there is more separation between the receivers, with the sphere decoder and VBLAST performing the best, and the LLL receiver five dB worse at 10% error rate, and the linear receivers about another 5 dB worse.
 ![SER vs SNR 8 Ant](benchmark/perfVsSNRqpsk8ant.png)